NotoriousArnav/ytrelayapi/README.md

 The Approach here is to use the ytmusicapi library for Python to create and host a simple API that can be used in Various kinds of Frontends ranging from Native/Progressive Applications to Web Application.

+## Why this and and not the Official API or Invidious or etc?
+- Increased Privacy because of Anonymity
+- Better Developer Experience
+- Can work well with any stack

 #TODO: Add GPL License

 ## How to Use it?